tejdas/dovemq-amqp/README.md

         Consumer

 2. functional-test : Functional tests for the framework.
+  You need ant to run the functional tests.
+  (see src/main/resources/build.xml)

 3. dovemq-samples : Samples that illustrate how to use the framework.

 Build the source
 ----------------

-You need Maven 3.x to build the code.
+You need JDK 1.6+ and Maven 3.x to build the code.

 Under dovemq directory, run: